Dutch publisher pulls Anne Frank betrayal book after findings discredited

 The Anne Frank House museum, which is based in the building where the Frank family hid, had no immediate comment on the historians' research.

-In January, museum director Ronald Leopold called the cold case team's conclusion "an interesting theory" but said he believed that "there are still many missing pieces of the puzzle.
-And those pieces need to be further investigated in order to see how we can value this new theory."
+In January, museum director Ronald Leopold called the cold case team's conclusion "an interesting theory", but said he believed "there are still many missing pieces of the puzzle, and those pieces need to be further investigated in order to see how we can value this new theory”.